Quasinormal modes and excitation factors of Kerr black holes: Conclusion

 \section{Conclusion}

 In this work, we introduce a novel technique based on the \gls{GSN} formalism to compute the values of the frequencies and the corresponding \glspl{QNEF} for scalar, electromagnetic, and gravitational \glspl{QNM}.
-Specifically, we analytic-continue the tortoise coordinate so that \gls{GSN} solutions remain finite at the horizon and near spatial infinity.
+Specifically, we analytic continue the tortoise coordinate so that \gls{GSN} solutions remain finite at the horizon and near spatial infinity.

-Our results for the \gls{QNM} frequencies and their \glspl{QNEF}, in general, agree with previous calculations that were done with independent methods, and thus crossvalidating values found in literature.
-Furthermore, we clarify that \glspl{QNEF} also depend on the sign of the spin weight of the perturbing field $s$, and that the \glspl{QNEF} in the Teukolsky formalism are not dimensionless.
+Our results for the \gls{QNM} frequencies and their \glspl{QNEF}, in general, agree with previous calculations that were done with independent methods, thus cross-validating values found in the literature.
+Furthermore, we clarify that \glspl{QNEF} also depend on the sign of the spin weight of the perturbing field $s$ and that the \glspl{QNEF} in the Teukolsky formalism are not dimensionless.

 Using our data, we further explore the idea that the eigenvalue repulsion theory can explain some of the anomalous \gls{QNM} and \gls{QNEF} trajectories in the complex plane.
-With a simple two-level effective Hamiltonian, we explicitly demonstrate, using two sets of \gls{QNM} trajectories as examples, that whenever the real part of the eigenvalues cross, the imaginary part of them repel but never simultaneously for real values of $a$, and vice versa.
+With a simple two-level effective Hamiltonian, we explicitly demonstrate, using two sets of \gls{QNM} trajectories as examples, that whenever the real parts of the eigenvalues cross, the imaginary parts of them repel but never simultaneously for real values of $a$, and vice versa.
 Moreover, we show that the extent of the resonant excitation due to eigenvalue repulsion depends also on the proximity to the exceptional point that causes the repulsion.